England Family Adventure | Booked by Jamie

 Clevedon Beach Most Wanted

 About 30–40 minutes from Bath by hired car or taxi.
-A Victorian seaside town on the Bristol Channel — charming pier, pebbly beach, fish and chips.
+A Victorian seaside town on the Bristol Channel — charming pier, pebbly beach, great fish and chips.
 A lovely contrast to the city days.

 Afternoon